mmisw/mmiorr-docs/docs/gettingstarted.md

 To create or upload and register an ontology:

 1\.
-Open the MMI ORR site in your browser: [http://mmisw.org/orr/](http://mmisw.org/orr/)
+Open the ORR site in your browser: [http://mmisw.org/orr/](http://mmisw.org/orr/)

 2\.
 Create an account